Are you planning a Valentine’s Day surprise, anniversary trip, honeymoon, or weekend away with your significant other?

 The historic French Lick Resort is as “all-inclusive” as you’ll find in the Midwest.
 Away from the big cities and the stress of life, the resort offers gorgeous views, quality dining experiences, and extremely comfortable beds.

 Tucked away in the rolling hills of Southern Indiana, it is one of the state’s most magical places.
 The resort is also a historic Indiana Landmark and is famously known for its mineral springs.

 When I read about the resort’s history and saw it in person, I was in awe.
 The French Lick Resort consists of three hotels (the West Baden Springs, French Lick Springs, and Valley Tower), a casino, and golf courses.

 Resort activities include horse-drawn carriage rides, spa services, nightly live music, walking trails, horseback riding, history tours, afternoon tea, biking, and more.

 My husband and I had a romantic getaway at the French Lick Resort, and it’s truly an experience I’ll never forget!

 Recommended by Jamie Ward, Cornfields & High Heels

 Kansas City, Missouri

 Every list of romantic getaways in the Midwest should include Kansas City, Missouri.
-It’s a big city with a small-town feel and perfect for couples wanting to spend time together.
+Known for its barbeque and jazz heritage, Kansas City is a big city with a charming small-town feel.

 Recommended by Vicky, Buddy the Traveling Monkey